 Africa Health Innovations

 Stroke in Senegal: Prevention and advanced treatment

-With Dalal Jamm Hospital as guest hospital, the second edition focused on stroke management, advanced treatment pathways, collaboration with Lincoln Medical Center, and specialist training opportunities including thrombolysis and thrombectomy capacity.
+With Dalal Jamm Hospital as guest hospital, the second edition centered on stroke management, prevention, advanced treatment, and stronger technical collaboration with Lincoln Medical Center.

+Africa Health Innovations